-A Taste of Greece with S.A.L.T.
+A Taste of Greece With S.A.L.T.

 We asked our award-winning chef, Eva Mulligan, a S.A.L.T. host on the Silver Moon and David Bilsland, a culinary trainer and chef instructor, for a favorite recipe from their travels.
 They chose a tender roasted lamb from the island of Cyprus, where the Goddess of Love Aphrodite is said to have lived, and a golden phyllo dessert drenched in a lemony syrup from the port city of Alexandroupoli in Eastern Greece.